 Furthermore, the value thresholds for the qualification of the sentence in sec 153 ACC have been raised from an initial EUR 3,000 / EUR 50,000 up to EUR 5,000 / EUR 300,000.

 Although this statutory clarification should lead to a limitation of the scope of breach of trust, relevant case law is not yet available.
-Also it is still unclear, whether the shareholders' approval to a certain act provide the management board members with valid protection from potential criminal liability (for further information on this issue see our legal insights dated 26 March 2014).
+Also it is still unclear, whether the shareholders' approval to a certain act provide the management board members with valid protection from potential criminal liability.

 2. Procedural changes